alphagov/inside-government-admin-guide/creating-documents/create-a-new-doc.md

 ### Title and summary

 There is general guidance on how to write [titles and summaries](https://www.gov.uk/designprinciples/detailedguides#detailed-guides).
-You should also check the style guide on specific content types (eg transparency data) as there is guidance on how to write titles for each one.
+You should also check the style guide on specific content types (eg transparency data, consultations) as there is guidance on how to write titles for each one, with examples.

+Headings must:

+* be maximum 65 characters
+* use active voice (for guidance)
+* use plain English
+* be front loaded with search engine optimisation terms
+* be fully in context
+* avoid re-use of the content type, the speaker's name (for speeches) or the organisation name - these are all shown on the page and in search results

+Summaries must:

+* explain what is in the content
+* be full sentences or clear descriptions with a full stop
+* be maximum 140 characters
+* incorporate keywords and names that might be used in search
+* use plain English

 ### Body copy